President's Emergency Plan for AIDS Relief: America First global health strategy

+Bridge funding for South Africa

 Starting in February 2025, South Africa had laid off approximately 8,000 health care workers due to the USAID freeze and re-start difficulties.
 However, in October, the Trump administration and the South African government agreed to a transitional period running from October 1, 2025, until March 31, 2026, with $115 million in health aid flowing from the United States to South Africa.

-South African Minister in the Presidency Khumbudzo Ntshavheni said, “It’s a confirmation of the good bilateral relations between South Africa and the U.S. so that when we have complaints, they intervene and we find an amicable solution to the problem.”
+Budget cuts consequences

+In April 2026, the US State Department released PEPFAR data for July to September 2025.
+The figures showed that treatment access had remained broadly stable despite funding disruptions, with 20.3 million people receiving antiretroviral therapy, compared with 20.4 million in the same quarter of 2024.
+Other indicators, however, declined.
+PEPFAR-supported HIV testing fell from 23.7 million to 19.6 million, and new diagnoses dropped from 450,000 to 380,000, raising concerns that reduced testing was causing infections to go undetected rather than reflecting a fall in transmission.

+Treatment and prevention indicators also weakened.
+New antiretroviral therapy enrolments fell by 16%, and the number of pregnant women who tested positive for HIV and received treatment fell by 14%.
+New initiations of PrEP, preventive HIV medication for people at risk of infection, fell by 41%.
+The number of adolescent girls and young women completing a PEPFAR prevention package fell by 86%, while the number of children and family members served by the Orphans and Vulnerable Children program also dropped sharply.
+PEPFAR also stopped reporting some prevention indicators, including services for key and priority populations and voluntary medical male circumcision.

 Focus countries

 When PEPFAR was signed into law 15 resource-limited countries with high HIV/AIDS prevalence rates were designated to receive the majority of the funding.
 The 15 "focus countries" were Botswana, Côte d'Ivoire, Ethiopia, Guyana, Haiti, Kenya, Mozambique, Namibia, Nigeria, Rwanda, South Africa, Tanzania, Uganda, Vietnam, and Zambia.
 Most of the $15 billion for the program was to be spent on these focus countries, $4 billion was allocated for programs elsewhere, and for HIV/AIDS research (the other $1 billion was contributed to the Global Fund).

 With the reauthorization of PEPFAR in 2008 there was a shift away from the "focus country" approach by authorizing the development of a Partnership Framework model for regions and countries, with the aim of ensuring long-term sustainability and country leadership.
 Through bilaterally-funded programs, PEPFAR works in partnership with host nations to support treatment, prevention and care for millions of people in more than 85 countries.
 Partnership Frameworks provide a 5-year joint strategic framework for cooperation between the U.S. Government, the partner government, and other partners to combat HIV/AIDS in the host country through service delivery, policy reform, and coordinated financial commitments.See the PEPFAR World Wide Activities Map and PEPFAR Dashboard.